bgd-labs/example-liquidity-mining-aave-v3/README.md

      transferStrategy: The address of transfer strategy contract.

-     rewardOracle: The Chainlink Aggregator compatible Price Oracle of the reward.
+     rewardOracle: The Chainlink Aggregator compatible Price Oracle of the reward (used on off-chain infra like UI for price conversion).

    }])
    ```